On 25 November 2015, Paul Westwood...

 He regularly presents seminars for continuing professional development programs and is also an occasional lecturer on document examination at: the University of Sydney, Centre for Continuing Education; Australian National University Legal Workshop; Charles Sturt University, Eastwood Campus; and Canberra Institute of Technology.
 He regularly attends, presents and participates in national and international meetings in this area of forensic science.

 Paul has authored the chapter on Document Examination in the Law Book Company’s publication “Expert Evidence” published in 1993; and the chapter “Document Examination” in the publication Expert Evidence in Family Law published in 1999.
-He also coauthored the article “Document Analysis – Handwriting” in the Encyclopedia of Forensic Science (Academic Press, 2000).
+He also co-authored the article “Document Analysis – Handwriting” in the Encyclopaedia of Forensic Science (Academic Press, 2000).

 He regularly co-presents workshops on the applications of forensic document examination to investigators and lawyers.

 Paul was awarded the Medal of the Order of Australia in 1982 for services in the field of forensic document examination whilst a member of the Australian Federal Police.
 He was awarded the National Medal in 1984 in respect of police service.

 Paul holds the degree of Bachelor of Laws, and a Diploma in Document Examination from the Forensic Science Society of the United Kingdom.